-Lorenzen got his start in NASCAR as a mechanic with the famed Holman-Moody team in 1960, but was elevated to lead driver by the end of the year.
-Lorenzen won three races in only 15 starts the following season.
+Lorenzen got his start in NASCAR as a mechanic with the famed Holman-Moody team in 1960, and was elevated to lead driver by the end of the year.
+He won three races in only 15 starts the following season.

 In 1964, he entered 16 of the scheduled 62 races but won eight, including five consecutive starts.
 During that stretch, Lorenzen led 1,679 of the possible 1,953 laps, one of the most dominant runs in NASCAR history.
 In 1965, he won two of NASCAR's major events -- the Daytona 500 and the World 600.